-M-A requires a minimum of two years of math to graduate.
+Graduation and A-G Requirements SUHSD requires a minimum of two years of math to graduate.
 One of these years must be Algebra I. The UC system and the California state colleges require a minimum of three years of math, including Algebra II.
 Any student planning to attend a four-year college should successfully complete Algebra II with a C or higher.
 Students can improve their college eligibility by taking as much math as possible in the traditional sequence of Algebra I, Geometry, Algebra II, Pre-calculus, and Calculus.
 Students who have difficulty with Algebra I may decide to take Integrated Math, a bridge course, before moving onto Geometry.

-Algebra is considered the gateway course to college and the foundation of math success.
+Course Insights Algebra is considered the gateway course to college and the foundation of math success.
 Without algebra, college success is unlikely.
-Algebra I is required for M-A graduation and is part of the math content of the California High School Exit Exam.
-Beyond that, algebra skills can significantly affect a student’s calculus performance throughout the year.
+Algebra I is required for M-A graduation.
+Beyond that, algebra skills can significantly affect a student’s success in all their math classes, including calculus.
 Calculus teachers have a saying: “Many times when solving a calculus problem, the first step is calculus and the rest is all algebra.”
 Click here to view the possible pathways for 9th graders from Algebra I.

-M-A has two options for the third year of math required by the California schools: AS Algebra II and Algebra II.
-The prerequisite for AS Algebra II is a minimum of a B in geometry, while Algebra II requires only a C in Geometry.
-AS Algebra II is intended primarily for sophomores and freshman who intend to complete calculus.
-Algebra II is intended for seniors and juniors who have found math challenging but who still want rigorous preparation for college math courses.
-Students should know these differences when enrolling in either AS or regular Algebra II.
-The math department strongly recommends that juniors and seniors enroll in Algebra II, not AS Algebra II.
-Juniors leaving Algebra II can take Statistics or Algebra II/trigonometry, which will prepare them for Pre-calculus or other math courses required in college.
+M-A offers two options for the third year of math required for A-G eligibility: AS Algebra II and Algebra II.
+AS Algebra II is intended primarily for sophomores and freshmen who intend to complete calculus.
+Algebra II is intended for seniors and juniors who want rigorous preparation for college math courses.
+Students should know these differences and prerequisites when enrolling in AS Algebra II or Algebra II.
+Juniors leaving Algebra II can choose Statistics or Finite Math & Trigonometry.

 Another option for juniors or seniors is AP Statistics or Statistics.
 AP statistics requires completion of or concurrent enrollment in Pre-calculus, while Statistics requires completion of or concurrent enrollment in Algebra II.
 The two courses differ in pacing and content.
 AP Statistics is a fun, hands-on course, but it moves at an intense pace, twice as fast as Statistics.
 The AP course prepares students for the AP exam in May.
 Statistics allows students more time to practice and master the material.
-The Math Department encourages students to take two math courses concurrently so that they can complete Calculus and AP Statistics.
+The Math Department encourages some students to take two math courses concurrently so that they can complete Calculus and AP Statistics.
 The majority of students taking AP statistics are also enrolled in AP Calculus or Pre-calculus.
-At M-A, approxiamtely 160 students are taking AP Statistics or Statistics.
+At M-A, approximately 170 students take AP Statistics or Statistics.

 Students also have the option of taking BC Calculus or AB Calculus.
-The complicated difference between these courses is explained in detail at our annual January meeting which clearly outlines the differences in the courses and the summer program required to get to BC.
+Parents are invited to our annual January meeting which clearly outlines the differences in the courses and the summer program required to get to BC.
 Please note for future planning that BC calculus students participate in a four-week summer program that typically runs from the Monday after graduation until the week of the fourth of July, immediately following their pre-calculus course.

-If you have questions about the Math Department offerings, please contact Jen Payne at email@example.com.
+If you have questions about the Math Department offerings, please contact the Math Department Chair.